The 2010 Decennial Census

 - There is an important (but complex) link between the decennial and ACS data.
 In a certain sense, the decennial censuses of past decades could be looked at as two separate surveys: the short-form-only survey and the long-form survey.
-But they were very closely tied and the sampling issues invovled in processing the long-form data were relatively simple since the short form data allowed the Bureau to know exactly not only on the households (and group quarters) that were sampled, but also how large the sampling universes were.
-Although there were differences in the basic counts for a census tract reported on SF1 (short form data) vs SF3 (long form, or sample data), the differences were rarely nontrivial.
-There was a single common sampling universe based on a single point in time (Apri 1 of the decennial census year) and shared rules regarding residency and other fine points of where (e.g., where to count college students and snowbirds) and how much to count the data (weighting, based on sampling factors).
+But they were very closely tied and the sampling issues invovled in processing the long-form data were relatively simple, since the short form data allowed the Bureau to know exactly not only the households (and group quarters) that were sampled, but also how large the sampling universes were.
+Although there were differences in the basic counts for a census tract reported on SF1 (short-form data) vs. SF3 (long-form or sample data), the differences were rarely nontrivial.
+There was a single common sampling universe based on a single point in time (April 1 of the decennial census year) and shared rules regarding residency and other fine points of where (e.g., where to count college students and snowbirds) and how much to count the data (weighting, based on sampling factors).
 Most of that straightforward linkage and consistency is gone now.
 The relationship of the decennial data and the ACS data is only vaguely understood by everyone but a handful of statisticians who really comprehend the Census Bureau's complex use of controls and weighting to produce ACS data estimates.
 An oversimplified summary: The ACS uses population "controls" to complete their estimation process.
 Those controls are based on the post-censal population estimates by age, race, sex, and hispanic origin for the survey period, and those estimates are based to a considerable extent on the most recent census counts.

 - Why use census data if the ACS contains all the "good stuff"?
 If you need data for very small geographic areas, such as census blocks or block groups, small cities or townships, etc. then the decennial data may be your only viable source.
 Block data are not available from the ACS, and block group data are very limited; not to mention that they are based on five-year periods, usually come with large degrees of sampling error, and (in the case of block groups) are not available via the MCDC's ACS Profiles app.
 So, if you want to know how many children or senior citizens live in a neighborhood, you are going to have to go with the decennial data (even when it starts aging over the decade).
 Decennial data (when available) are better, because they are actual counts rather than sample estimates.
 Although you can use the ACS to get updated population data for entities as small as block groups through the decade, these will be statistical estimates based on a varying and sometimes inadequate sample size.
-Of course, if your grant application requires you to report the number and percentage of poor persons in your area, then you have no choice but to go with data from the ACS, since the information is no longer available based on the decennial census.

 MCDC Data Holdings